jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 **Reality:** *There is a unifying framework, pessimism, which connects all of these algorithms.*

-First, I'll briefly summarize each of these three types of methods.[^2] *Policy-constraint* methods are characterized by the fact that they compute some divergence between the distribution of data in the batch, and the policy learned by the Offline RL algorithm.
+First, I'll briefly summarize each of these three types of methods.[^2] *Policy constraint* methods are characterized by the fact that they compute some divergence between the distribution of data in the batch, and the policy learned by the Offline RL algorithm.
 They then turn this divergence into a constraint, preventing the policy from selecting actions (or visiting states) for which the divergence from the data is too large.
 *Uncertainty-based* methods are characterized by the fact that they compute the epistemic uncertainty of the Q-function, and use it to construct a penalized Q-function.
 They then select a policy which is optimal according to this penalized Q-function.